daancs/klak.in/README.md

 <br>
 The main application can be visited at [klak.in](https://klak.in) and the api can be found at [api.klak.in](https://api.klak.in)
 <br>
 This will work with other CSB doors as well.
-Right now it is hard coded for the B door but in the future it is planned to be able to choose what door you want to open.
+Right now it is hard coded for the B door (if you use the example down below) but the production build has ability to open both doors.
 <br>

 ### Use the script for opening the door: